sciados/blitz-frontend/docs/INTELLIGENCE_COMPILATION_DESIGN.md

 ## Overview

-Blitz's intelligence compilation is a **simplified, powerful 3-step process** that improves on Blitz's over-engineered 6-module amplifier system.
+Blitz's intelligence compilation is a **simplified, powerful 3-step process** that improves on CampaignForge's over-engineered 6-module amplifier system.
 We use the **best AI platforms** for each task.

-## Key Improvements Over Blitz
+## Key Improvements Over CampaignForge

-### What We're Keeping:
+### What We're Keeping

 ✅ Sales page scraping with image extraction
 ✅ Cloudflare R2 for image storage
 ✅ RAG (Retrieval Augmented Generation)
 ✅ Semantic search capabilities

-### What We're Improving:
+### What We're Improving

 🚀 **Unified AI Analysis** - Single Claude 3.5 Sonnet call instead of 6 separate enhancers 🚀 **Better Embeddings** - OpenAI text-embedding-3-large instead of Cohere 🚀 **Simplified Storage** - JSONB in campaigns table instead of 6 normalized tables